The fundamental representation of pricing adjustments: Historic adjustment examples

 \section{Historic adjustment examples}

-The goal here is to clarify how our fundamental representation of adjustments from Equation \eqref{eq:fundamental-representation} encapsulates a range of others from the past.
-With the P\&L bleed breakdown from Equation \eqref{eq:intro-adjustment} in mind, our main focus is on the key \emph{model}, \emph{discounting} and \emph{payoff} adjustment examples shown in Figure \ref{fig:venn}.
+In this section we show how our fundamental representation of adjustments from \eqref{eq:fundamental-representation} encapsulates a range of others from the past.
+With the P\&L bleed breakdown from \eqref{eq:intro-adjustment} in mind, our main focus is on the \emph{model}, \emph{discounting} and \emph{payoff} adjustment examples shown in Figure \ref{fig:venn}.
+Since we will have $G^*=0$, all adjustments here will reduce to the form of \eqref{eq:fundamental}.

-Keep the summary from the end of Section \ref{sec:fundamental} in mind.
-And since we will have $G^*=0$, our adjustments will reduce to that from Equation \eqref{eq:fundamental}, i.e.